IgniteUI/help-topics/topics/01_General-and-Getting-Started/08_Touch_Support_for_NetAdvantage_for_jQuery_Controls.md

 ###<a id="touch-support-summary"></a> Touch support summary

-All Ignite UI controls support touch interaction.
+All %%ProductName%% controls support touch interaction.
 This support is possible by adding new features and components in order to support touch-compatible behaviors.

-Rendered in a touch-enabled environment, each Ignite UI control will look and behave the same way under Desktop and Touch platforms.
+Rendered in a touch-enabled environment, each %%ProductName%% control will look and behave the same way under Desktop and Touch platforms.
 For example, the igGrid™ widget is not an entirely new control for the touch device, but includes touch-optimized features which are available under a touch-enabled environment.
 This adaptability allows you (with little configuration) to have multi-platform control in your applications.
 For details surrounding individual controls, refer to the Control overview section.

->**Note:** It’s recommended to use the Modernizr JavaScript library together with Ignite UI for jQuery controls.
+>**Note:** It’s recommended to use the Modernizr JavaScript library together with %%ProductName%% for jQuery controls.
 The controls work well without Modernizr, but when the library is available on the page, the controls adapt to a more touch-friendly mode.

 ###<a id="scrolling-touch-environment"></a> Scrolling in touch environment

-All Ignite UI controls support scrolling by default when running under a touch-enabled environment.
+All %%ProductName%% controls support scrolling by default when running under a touch-enabled environment.
 The scrolling behavior is controlled by an internal component called `igScroll`™.

 For the scrolling behavior to be operational under touch, the `igScroll` script must be referenced on the page.
 This is done automatically when using the [Infragistics® Loader](Using-Infragistics-Loader.html).
 However, if you do not use the Loader, you need to either reference it manually or to reference the infragistics.core.js file which contains `igScroll`.